stephmather/w251/hw8/README.md

 ## What to turn  in
 ### Part 1
-1. A zip or tar file of your annoations.
+1. A zip or tar file of your annoations. *See https://github.com/stephmather/w251/blob/master/hw8/annotations.zip*
-2. Your answers to questions 1 through 4.
+2. Your answers to questions 1 through 4. *See above*

 ### Part 2
-1. Your answer to question 1.
+1. Your answer to question 1. *See above*

 ### Part 3
-1. Your answer to question 1.
+1. Your answer to question 1. *See above*